COMPENSATION AND BENEFITS

 - Lessoned percentage of hours after leave on a temporary basis.

-We offer adjustment of firm expectations for lawyers and paid leave of 10 days to team employees for the loss of a close family member or domestic partner.
+We offer adjustment of firm expectations for lawyers and paid leave of up to 10 days to team employees for the loss of a close family member or domestic partner.

 We have employed electronic tools to regularly survey our team and seek input, measure internal happiness, and allow for confidential input and confidential response.